Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ```

 Next, the example creates a new DataFrame (`analyzed`) that transforms the `tweetData` DataFrame by
-adding a column named `sentiment`. `sentiment` contains the results from calling the UDF on the
+adding a column named `sentiment`.
+The `sentiment` column contains the results from calling the UDF on the
 corresponding value in the `text` column.

 ```scala